 Remember, your blog won’t grow overnight.
 You will have to experiment with different features like push notifications, asking people for newsletter subscriptions through the signup page, etc. You can even host giveaways.

 Community building is one of the basics of starting a blog.
 To gain traction on your blog, you must connect and collaborate with people in similar niches, interact with your readers via comments or social media platforms, and become a part of the blogging community on social media groups (there are numerous).

 This will help you feel more inclusive and motivated and learn real-time growth and blog starting tips from other experienced bloggers.

 9. Monetizing your blog

-The ultimate blogging basic to remember is to earn out of your blog.
+Yes, you can earn from your blog.
 There is a reason making money from the blog has been placed at the end of the guide.
-Unless you already have a large audience base, you cannot expect to make money.
-But remember, monetization should not be your only focus for blogging, it is definitely a great advantage.
+While monetization should not be your only focus for blogging, it is definitely a great advantage.

 - Google AdSense: This is the easiest way to monetize your blog.
 All you have to do is sign up with Google Ads.